woctezuma/finetune-detr/README.md

 ## Data

 DETR will be fine-tuned on a tiny dataset: the [`balloon` dataset](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon).
+We refer to it as the `custom` dataset.

-For our `custom` dataset, we expect the directory structure to be the following:
+We expect the directory structure to be the following:
 ```
 path/to/coco/
 ├ annotations/  # JSON annotations